-Credit Card & Medical Debt
+Credit Card And Medical Debt Can Be Eliminated

-Getting Rid Of your Credit Card And Medical Debt Through Bankruptcy
+Getting Rid Of Your Credit Card And Medical Debt Through Bankruptcy

-Yes, individuals struggling with thousands of dollars of credit card bills and medical expenses are able to discharge this type of debt through the Ohio bankruptcy process.
+Individuals struggling with thousands of dollars of credit card bills and medical expenses are able to discharge this type of debt through the Ohio bankruptcy process.

 In Chapter 7 bankruptcy, all dischargeable debt – such as credit card and medical bills, mortgage loans and other personal debt – is wiped free, allowing you a fresh financial start.